datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 ```

 Next we can optionally run Jupyter using tmux so that is can run in the background, and not be terminated if you close terminal.
 [Tmux](https://tmux.github.io/) is a very popular terminal multiplexer.
 What is a terminal multiplexer?
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
 [This guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-tmux-on-ubuntu-12-10--2) outlines how to [install and use tmux](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-tmux-on-ubuntu-12-10--2), and this guide outlines how to [configure tmux](https://www.digitalocean.com/community/tutorials/how-to-configure-tmux-on-a-cloud-server).
-In the previous section we installed tmux, but here is the command again:
+We can how install tmux:

 ```
   sudo apt-get update && sudo apt-get -y install tmux